Carol Janet (McNamer) Duvey

 Independently owned since 1905

 Carol Janet (McNamer) Duvey, 87, of Thompson Falls, Montana, died Saturday November 9, 2024, at the Anamosa Care Center after a short, but courageous battle with cancer.
-A funeral mass will be held at St. Patrick Catholic Church in Anamosa, with Father Sean Smith officiating, at 11 am, Friday November 15, 2024, with a meal immediately following in the church basement.
+A funeral mass was held at St. Patrick Catholic Church in Anamosa, with Father Sean Smith officiating, on November 15, 2024.
 There will be services at St. William Catholic Church in Thompson Falls, Montana with Father Jeff Benusa at a later date.
-A full obituary can be found at goettschsonline.com
+A full obituary can be found at goettschonline.com

 Reader Comments(0)